 Buzz is a very personable fish once he opens up, but he also has a similar personality to Butch, in that he will bottle up his frustrations and become reclusive for a while if he gets upset.
-When he was in the quarantine with Fido, he was very dominant, but now he takes orders from Filet.
+When he was in the quarantine with Fido, he was very dominant, and now as the only remaining tang in the tank, he is “in charge,” though passively.
 Atlantic Blue tangs will turn from yellow to blue as they age; and Buzz is now blue all of the time.
-Buzz isn’t nearly as assertive as the other fish except for with Fido, where he plays the “Big Brother” role by picking on him all of the time.

 Acquired: November-December 2011

 These two rams don’t come out much — even though I’ve had them for several months, they hide quickly when I approach the tank, even if I have food.
 They are still fulfilling their purpose, though, which is to make sure the smaller fish in the tank stay in their school.

 There is a colony of Red Cherry Shrimp in this tank.
 Current population is roughly 100-200.